Coalfire-CF/terraform-aws-kms/README.md

 ## Dependencies

-Any resources requiring KMS keys
+Any resources requiring KMS keys - IAM policy must be created upon key creation.

 ## Resource List

 Insert a high-level list of resources created as a part of this module.
 E.g.

-- Storage Account
+- KMS Key
-- Containers
+- KMS Key alias
-- Storage share
-- Lifecycle policy
-- CMK key and Iam Role Assignment
-- Monitor diagnostic setting

 ## Code Updates